climate-informatics/climate-informatics.github.io/_pages/conferences.md

 ## Future Events

-The 14th International Conference on Climate Informatics will be hosted by IBM Research Brazil on 285h-30th April 2025, Rio de Janeiro, Brazil.
+The 14th International Conference on Climate Informatics will be hosted by [IBM Research Brazil](https://research.ibm.com/labs/brazil), between 28 and 30 April 2025, in Rio de Janeiro (RJ), Brazil.

 ## Past Events